doctrine/orm/en/tutorials/composite-primary-keys.rst

 .. note::

-    This example shows how you can nicely solve the requirement for exisiting values before ``EntityManager#persist()``: By adding them as mandatory values for the constructor.
+    This example shows how you can nicely solve the requirement for existing values before ``EntityManager#persist()``: By adding them as mandatory values for the constructor.

 Identity through foreign Entities